Medigap policies can't work with Medicare Advantage Plans. If you have a Medigap policy and join a

 , you may want to drop your Medigap policy.
 Your Medigap policy can't be used to pay your Medicare Advantage Plan copayments, deductibles, and premiums.

 If you want to cancel your Medigap policy, contact your insurance company.
-If you leave the Medicare Advantage Plan, you might not be able to get the same, or in some cases, any Medigap policy back unless you have a "trial right."
+If you drop the Medigap policy, you might not be able to get the same, or in some cases, any Medigap policy back unless you have a "trial right."

 If you have a Medicare Advantage Plan, it's illegal for anyone to sell you a Medigap policy unless you're switching back to